AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p1_Course Preparation/README.md

 In DSW, you can access the command line environment by clicking Terminal at the top.

-Verify the environment variables by entering `python --version` in the Terminal to confirm that the current Python version is 3.10, and enter `pwd` to confirm that the current directory is <mark>/mnt/workspace</mark>.
+Verify your environment by running `python --version` in the Terminal to confirm you're using Python 3.10, then run `pwd` to confirm you're in the <mark>/mnt/workspace</mark> directory.

 ```bash